7 times Cardi B gave us her best financial advice

 Supermarket cashback apps are a great way to make money back on your food shop.
 Freebies often come in the fine print and shop assistants may *forget* to remind you to pick up the free goodies or *forget* to apply the student discount on your latest purchase.

 This is especially relevant when you're spending a considerable amount of money.
 For example, retailers often do discounts when you spend over £50.
+And don't forget to check whether you're entitled to any loyalty card discounts/freebies, whether you're shopping online or in-store!

 Work out a budget to avoid living beyond your means